ibm-cloud-docs/monitoring/monitor/exporters/ipmi.md

 ## Step 2.
-Install the Prometheus IPMI exporter in the server that you want to monitor
+Install the Prometheus IPMI exporter
 {: #ipmi_step2}

+To collect sensor metrics from remote hosts, choose one of the following options to configure the IPMI exporter:
+- You can install the IPMI exporter in the same host as the Sysdig agent.
+- You can install the IPMI exporter in a different host from where you are running the Sysdig agent.

-Complete the following steps:
+Complete the following steps to install the IPMI exporter on a Linux-based host:

 1. From a local terminal,[download the Prometheus IPMI exporter](https://github.com/soundcloud/ipmi_exporter){: external}.